-Besides RC patches, you can also wear a nomad or lone wolf patch.
+Besides RC patches, you can also wear a lone wolf patch.
 These signify that you’re not a member of any clubs or associated with them.
-By wearing a nomad or lone wolf patch, you’re telling other riders that you’re independent and follow a riding schedule of your own.
+By wearing a lone wolf patch, you’re telling other riders that you’re independent and follow a riding schedule of your own.

-Other riders won’t see nomad or lone wolf patches as problematic, provocative, or disrespectful.
+Other riders won’t see lone wolf patches as problematic, provocative, or disrespectful.
 To put it differently, you can wear these patches without the risk of offending anyone or their club.

 Did we miss anything, please leave a comment below.

 This article was edited to remove the incorrect information about the Nomad patch.
 We appreciate the comments that were made informing us of this error, and would also like to thank everyone who has commented.

 DO NOT wear Nomad unless you were given it by your club.
 It means no mailing address, and will get you in sticky situations.
 Especially other clubs may think you are setting up shop in their area as MCs use Nomads to expand territory.
 Lone wolf is corny but you’ll be fine in most situations.